 In order to have an IES Rate it is necessary to use a metering system that distinguishes IES electricity from UES electicity because IES electricity is provided at a different rate than UES electricity.

 For practical reasons, both equipment and administrative, the IES should be implemented as an add-on rate to an existing UES account at the same address.
 Thus in reality there is no separate IES rate.
 Instead there is one combined rate that effectively provides the load customer the IES rate for the portion of his load that actually operates in synchronization with the IESO control signals.
 If a customer tampers with the IES control system then that customer is subject to the UES rate on his entire electricity consumption.

 An issue with the IESO having direct cotrol of customer loads is that such control can potentially lead to higher demand peaks in a local distribution systems than would otherwise occur.
 Hence, when the IESO exercises such control it must also bypass the peak kVA meter(s) feeding the Local Distribution Company.

 The required smarter electricity meter has standard smart meter interval kWh features plus interval kVA features plus an additional input channel which is used to flag metering intervals during which the customer's IES load is enabled by the IESO.
 There must be either a wireless or a hard wired communication link between the electricity meter and the Internet connected IES load controller.
-An fault in this communication link effectively disables the IES price discount.
+Any fault in this communication link must disables the IES load and the corresponding electricity price discount.